Hamida-ai/BLEEP-v1-1/WHITEPAPER.md

 ### 11.1 Post-Quantum Primitives Introduce Measurable Overhead

 SPHINCS+-SHAKE-256f-simple produces 49,856-byte signatures.
-On a 4,096-transaction block, aggregate signature data is approximately 204 MB, imposing a minimum bandwidth requirement of approximately 544 KB/s from signatures alone.
+The Signature Availability Layer (Protocol Version 5) reduces per-block gossip bandwidth from ~24.3 MB (512 tx × 49,856 bytes raw) to ~320 KB (~98.7% reduction).
+The `sig_commitment_root` — a Blake3 Merkle root over SHA3-256(sig_i) for all block transactions — is stamped on the block before SPHINCS+ signing and committed into the extended STARK proof, so receivers verify authenticity without individual signatures.
 Kyber-1024 public keys are 1,568 bytes compared to 32-byte Curve25519 keys.
-Winterfell proof generation averages ~850 ms per block.
+Winterfell proof generation averages ~850–950 ms per block, within the 3,000 ms slot budget.
 These overheads are the direct, quantified cost of transparent post-quantum security with no trusted setup — accepted as an explicit design trade-off.

 ### 11.2 Signature Aggregation Not Yet Available